Leaders of integrity or infamy found in The Book of Mormon provide the fodder for spiritual growth and self-improvement. It was made for us.

 God had made a promise to the Nephite nation, and for that matter, every nation that subsists upon the Americas (North and South presumably) that "Inasmuch as ye are not guilty of the first offense, neither the second, ye shall not suffer yourselves to be slain by the hands of your enemies," Alma 43:46.
 Armed with that knowledge Moroni prepared his nation to defend against the more numerous Lamanite army.

 In the next part of Captain Moroni's profile, the qualities that made him a follower of holiness will receive attention.
 The part of him that is good and wholesome is what makes him into the effective leader he was.
 Moroni was a rare breed of human similar to Job.
 These type of people stay true no matter what life throws their way.
 Follow the link below to keep reading.

-- Captain Moroni: For God and Country
+- Acts of Captain Moroni: For God and Country

 © 2016 Rodric Anthony